MicrosoftDocs/azure-devops-docs/docs/build-release/apps/cd/deploy-webdeploy-iis-winrm.md

 ### IIS WinRM extension

-Install the [IIS Web App Deployment Using WinRM](https://marketplace.visualstudio.com/items?itemName=ms-vscs-rm.iiswebapp) extension from Visual Studio Marketplace to your Team Services account or Team Foundation Server.
+Install the [IIS Web App Deployment Using WinRM](https://marketplace.visualstudio.com/items?itemName=ms-vscs-rm.iiswebapp) extension from Visual Studio Marketplace to your VSTS account or TFS.

 ## Define and test your CD release process